tommyliu313/selfprojectdjango/README.md

 Admin can edit, delete, make any modification of records from the database.
 They can also choose to list out the warehouse whether its storage quota is full or not.
 ## Registered User
-Registered User can view the orders, including when and where to rent.
+Registered User can view the orders, including when and where to rent
 ## Unregistered User
 Unregistered user can only view the ,but cannot access the